Behavior and Epigenetics – The Surprising Reasons Your Kids Care About Your Genetics

 1. How genetics loads the gun, but behavior pulls the trigger;

-2. Moreover, how behavior not only pulls the trigger for you, but for your kids, and their kids; and
+2. Moreover, how behavior and epigenetics not only pulls the trigger for you, but for your kids, and their kids; and

 3. How sugar and its sidekick, High Fructose Corn Syrup, have contributed to an obesity epidemic that underscores and provides an example for #1 and #2.